FAQs about the Youth Risk Behavior Survey

 Is participation voluntary?
 Yes.
-If a student’s class was randomly selected to be a part of the survey sample, then the students’ parents or guardians will receive a letter of notification and an “opt-out” form to complete if they do not want their student to participate.
+If a student’s class was randomly selected to be a part of the survey sample, then the students’ parents or guardians receive a letter of notification with the option to “opt-out” their student from participation.
 If a parent or guardian elects to opt-out, the student will be assigned an alternative activity.

 How was the survey developed?
-The core of the Youth Risk Behavior Survey is developed by the Centers for Disease Control (CDC).
-The Partnership adds or deletes particular supplemental questions to the survey based upon past results and feedback from Arlington Public Schools, Arlington County and community stakeholders about any trends or challenges seen to be emerging in Arlington.
+The of the Youth Risk Behavior Survey is developed by the Centers for Disease Control (CDC).
+From 2004-2017 the Partnership administered their own survey and tailored some content based upon past results and feedback from Arlington Public Schools, Arlington County and community stakeholders about any trends or challenges seen to be emerging in Arlington.
 Beginning in October 2017 Arlington will partner with the Virginia Department of Health (VDH) to administer the state’s survey tool to reduce duplication and survey fatigue, and align with state and national trends.

 Is the survey valid and reliable?
 Yes.
 To ensure comparability, questions included are typically the same as those asked in previous surveys.
 The survey meets scientific standards of reliability and validity.
 Mechanisms are incorporated to detect invalid responses to survey questions.

 Do students answer questions truthfully?
 Yes.
 Research has shown that this type of data can be gathered as reliably from adolescents as from adults.
 Youth are assured that the survey is anonymous and that their responses are not linked to them.
 Several internal reliability checks help identify falsified answers.
 Those surveys are removed from the analysis.

 Will the survey be administered in any foreign languages?
 Yes.
 The survey is currently translated into Spanish.

 How is the survey administered?
 The survey is administered in a classroom setting.
 It takes one class period.
 The survey is given to the students; the students read the instructions and then complete the survey.
-Spring 2017 will be the first year that the survey will be administered online.
 No personal or identifying information is collected from the students.